deet1337/arcadia_grove/README.md

-# arcadia_grove APK repository
+# Arcadia_Grove APK repository

 To update the application:

 1. generate a new APK in Android Studio (See provided techincal documentation.)
-Replace "app-release.apk" with the new version generated in step 1.
+2. Replace "app-release.apk" with the new version generated in step 1.
-Commit and push changes.
+3. Commit and push changes.
-Test the application download.
+4. Test the application download.